thisissandip/lets-party/README.md

 Me and my friends couldn't find a working chrome extension to stream Marvel's Loki in Hotstar.
 So I decided to make it myself and built this project in just under 8 hours.
 Well it was fun!

 I have plans to extend this for Netflix and Amazon Prime.
-If you would like to contribute, the doors are all open :smile: refer the contribution guide below.
+If you would like to contribute, the doors are all open :smile: refer the contribution guide.

 https://user-images.githubusercontent.com/69596988/122669096-54751600-d1d9-11eb-9542-f1b2e899c9e8.mp4